wolfSSL/wolfssl-examples/SGX_Linux/README.md

     i) In order to successfully load a private key and certificate into the enclave, these APIs are exposed to the untrusted application.
 This means that the untrusted region must be "trusted" to load the correct Private Key/ Certificate to start a connection.
 This method of loading certificates should not be used for production code as it violates the trust assumptions for Intel's SGX.
 Contact <support@wolfssl.com> if you wish to use wolfSSL in your product.

+4) Default max number of WOLFSSL_CTX and WOLFSSL structures set to 2.
+This was introduced as a side effect of avoiding passing the pointers of the opaque structures from untrusted to trusted code.

 ## Support

 Please contact wolfSSL at support@wolfssl.com with any questions, bug fixes, or suggested feature additions.